baw9a/always-forge/README.md

 # always-forge-Shift
-**AlwaysForge** is PHP forging fail-over for **Lisk** cryptocurrency.
+**AlwaysForge** is PHP forging fail-over for **Shift** cryptocurrency.
 It will monitor all your nodes in real-time and switch forging to best server available.
 It uses active (maybe a little too aggressive) approach and best practices.

 ##Version:
 `1.0.0`